cov-lineages/pangolin/README.md

 # lineages
 Resources for a lineage naming scheme for SARS-CoV-2/hCoV-2019

-## Install subtyping tool
+## Install lineage assignment tool

 1. Clone this repository.
 2. ``conda env create -f environment.yml``
-3. That's it. * caveat it's actually not it right now...
+3. That's it. *

+    * caveat it's actually not it right now...

 4. Download the 2.0-rc2 version of iqtree: http://www.iqtree.org/#download.
+5. Make sure iqtree 2 lives in your path.

-5. Replace the downloaded iqtree executable with the one in the environment directory.
+>Recommendation: Replace the downloaded iqtree executable with the one in the lineage-env environment directory.

-## Run subtyping tool
+## Run lineage assignment tool

 1. Activate the environment ``conda activate lineage-test``
 2. Run ``lineage <query>``